The Complete Guide to the Chargeback Process

 - Other pertinent data or documentation related to the transaction being disputed

 The merchant’s evidence will be passed along from the acquirer to the network to the issuer, who will review it and make a decision.
-If the issuer finds the merchant’s evidence valid and compelling, they reverse the chargeback by taking away the cardholder’s provisional credit.
+If the issuer finds the merchant’s evidence valid and compelling, they will reverse the chargeback by taking away the cardholder’s provisional credit.
 The acquirer will then return the merchant’s funds to their account.
 However, the chargeback fee will not be refunded, and the chargeback will still count toward the merchant's chargeback ratio.
 That's why prevention is always the best cure for chargebacks.

 What Happens After the Chargeback Process?

 A case that has been decided in arbitration cannot be appealed any further by the losing party.
-It should be clear now that the chargeback process can be a long and winding road indeed, and the best way to deal with chargebacks is to avoid them in the first place.
+It should be clear by this point that the chargeback process can be a long and winding road indeed, and the best way to deal with chargebacks is to avoid them in the first place.

 Aside from the constant threat of lost revenue, chargebacks can endanger merchants by putting their merchant accounts at risk.
 If you carry an excessive chargeback rate for too long, you might not be able to find any reputable payment processors willing to work with you.